 WildlandsStudies_Website_Select-38.png

 Your teammates will amaze you.

-Participants of Wildlands Studies field studies programs are a diverse group from all over North America and also other parts of the world.
-In fact, we’ve got students participating from more than fifty universities.
+Participants in Wildlands Studies field programs come from diverse backgrounds across North America and around the world, with students representing more than fifty universities.

-Generally our participants are undergraduate students in their freshman to senior year or recent college graduates.
-We occasionally have participants who have already graduated and are looking to build their resume with field research experience or intend to apply for graduate school.
+Our participants are typically undergraduates ranging from freshman to senior year, as well as recent college graduates.
+Occasionally, we have individuals who have already graduated and are seeking to build their resumes with field research experience or to strengthen their applications for graduate school.

+WildlandsStudies_Website_Select-38.png